jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 >  To avoid problems with unsafe functions, there are two possible
 >       choices:
 >   1. Ensure that (a) the signal handler calls only async-signal-
->      safe functions, and (b) the signal handler itself is reentrant
+>      safe functions, and (b) the signal handler itself is re-entrant
 >      with respect to global variables in the main program.
 >
 >   2. Block signal delivery in the main program when calling